 Sculptor and industrial designer Peter Diepenbrock installed Transversion, a 3,000 pound gesture in textured bronze and stainless steel, on the northwest lawn of Main Library on November 16, 2011.
 No tax dollars were used on this project.
 All Funds were raised by the Lakewood Public Library Foundation.
 Tranversion (in case you’re wondering) is a term that the artist borrowed from the science of genetics.
 You can learn more about why it is such a fitting name and why Diepenbrock was the best choice for the city and the Library by clicking here.

-See The Lakewood Observer article, "Learning Lakewood Through Play: Librainium Ruling Hearts and Minds," by Dan Slife.
+Read The Lakewood Observer article, "Learning Lakewood Through Play: Librainium Ruling Hearts and Minds," by Dan Slife to learn more about the theory behind this lighthearted literacy tool.

-David Deming sculpture of Ohio wildlife on both sides of the entry to the Children’s and Youth Services wing on the north side of the first floor.
+David Deming created two sculpture groups of Ohio wildlife to grace the sides of the entryway to the Children’s and Youth Services area of Main Library.
 In this Lakewood-specific installation, one side is the artist’s expression of “lake” and the other side is “wood.”

 David Deming is President and CEO of the Cleveland Institute of Art (CIA) and an internationally recognized artist.
 He has exhibited in numerous shows, including an American Sculpture Exhibition at the White House, and has works in more than one hundred public and private collections.
 He recently had a piece commissioned for the John and Mildred Putnam Sculpture Collection on the CWRU university campus.
 This large, circular, abstract stainless steel piece is characteristic of many of Deming’s works but he is also well known for commemorative busts and plaques.